-Appendix A.

-Students with Disabilities Subject to Discipline
+Appendix A: Students with Disabilities Subject to Discipline

-Scholars with disabilities and scholars with a 504 Plan who are removed from their current educational programs for more than 10 school days are entitled to specific protections under the Individuals with Disabilities Education Improvement Act (IDEIA) and Federal and State Regulations.
+Scholars with an Individual Education Plan (IEP) and scholars with a 504 Plan, who are removed from their current educational programs for more than 10 school days, are entitled to specific protections under the Individuals with Disabilities Education Improvement Act (IDEIA) and Federal and State Regulations.

-IDEA protections apply to:
+IDEIA protections apply to:

-- · Students with disabilities in Charter Schools; AND - Students for whom the Charter School is deemed to have knowledge of a disability.
+- Students with disabilities in Charter Schools; AND - Students for whom the Charter School is deemed to have knowledge of a disability.

-When a Charter School student with a disability violates the Charter School's code of conduct and is removed (either immediately or following a hearing or conference consistent with due process), then the following procedures apply.
+When a Charter School student with a disability violates the Charter School's code of conduct and is removed (either immediately or following a hearing or conference consistent with due process), then the following procedures apply: